Can do it all

 You may be able to forgive the size disparity when you notice the difference in ANC performance.
 The Elite 85t hold a distinct advantage of the hybrid ANC, meaning the internal and external mics work together to cancel outside noise.
 It handles low- and higher-frequency noises better because of it.
 It's also adjustable through a slider on the app, in case you want to mitigate the effect.
 You can still access the HearThrough mode to pipe in background sound when you need to.

-Because they weren't built with ANC to start, the Elite 75t have no internal mics, making noise cancellation only work one way.
-It does all right with low-frequency sounds, like a plane, car, or fan, but has a tougher time handling pitch variances where sounds could break through.
+The Elite 75t weren't built with ANC at launch, so they have no internal mics; the 75t ANC update only worked with the external mics, which handle low-frequency sounds like a plane, car, or fan very well.
+They'll have a tougher time handling higher-pitch variances.
 And while you can adjust the effect, it's not through the same slider on the app.
 You have to go through Settings > Personalize your headset > Active Noise Cancellation.

 The aforementioned firmware update also added a feature Jabra had bafflingly omitted when it first released the Elite 85t.
 Initially, you could only cycle between ANC and HearThrough when pressing the left earbud, but after the update, you also get a third option to turn both off.
 We think it's great Jabra rectified that and put it in line with the Elite 75t that way.